OSVVM/OSVVM-Scripts/README.rst

 Functional Coverage Report(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Test Case Detailed Report contains a
+The Test Case Detailed Reportcontains a
-Functional Coverage Report for each
+Functional Coverage Report, shown below, for each
 functional coverage model used in the test case.
-See :numref:`Figure {number} {name} <FunctionalCoverageFig>`
 Note this report is not from the demo.

 .. figure:: images/CoverageReport.png